Automation in Real Estate: A Primer on Smart Buildings and Digital Twins

 In the second part of this series, we will look at Smart Buildings and Digital Twins and how they are starting to become mainstream concepts in how buildings are designed and operated.

-While Smart Buildings have been around since 2000 and NASA first developed “pairing technology” during the Apollo 13 mission, these relatively new concepts, which were once only presented as science fiction, are now coming to the fore.
+While NASA first developed “pairing technology” during the Apollo 13 mission in 1969 and Smart Buildings have been around since 2000, these relatively new concepts – which were once only presented as science fiction – are now coming to the fore.
 This article aims to explore what these two technologies are and how they have the potential to provide value for owners, operators, investors, and designers across the entire life-cycle of a real estate asset.

 Automation and the AI Economy